Kate Greenaway: Style

 Greenaway's paintings were reproduced by chromoxylography, by which the colours were printed from hand-engraved wood blocks by the firm of Edmund Evans.
 Through the 1880s and 1890s, her only rivals in popularity in children's book illustration were Walter Crane and Randolph Caldecott.

 "Kate Greenaway" children, all of them girls and boys too young to be put in trousers, were dressed in her own versions of late 18th century and Regency fashions: smock-frocks and skeleton suits for boys, high-waisted pinafores and dresses with mobcaps and straw bonnets for girls.
 The influence of children's clothes in portraits by British painter John Hoppner (1758–1810) may have provided her some inspiration.
 Liberty of London adapted Kate Greenaway's drawings as designs for actual children's clothes.
 A full generation of mothers in the liberal-minded "artistic" British circles who called themselves The Souls and embraced the Arts and Crafts movement dressed their daughters in Kate Greenaway pantaloons and bonnets in the 1880s and 1890s.
 The style was often used by painter Maude Goodman in her depictions of children.

 Legacy

-The Kate Greenaway Medal, established in her honour in 1955, is awarded annually by the Chartered Institute of Library and Information Professionals in the UK to an illustrator of children's books.
+The Kate Greenaway Medal, established in her honour in 1955, was awarded annually by the Chartered Institute of Library and Information Professionals in the UK to an illustrator of children's books.
+In 2022, however, her name was controversially dropped as part of the terms of a sponsorship deal with Yoto to rebrand the Carnegie Medal for Writing and the Kate Greenaway Medal for Illustration under the single name “The Carnegie Medals”.